-"When Dr. Dorafshar talked to us about it, I immediately felt that it was in Lucy's best interest to have it done.
+"When they talked to us about it, I immediately felt that it was in Lucy's best interest to have it done.
 Our insurance company initially did not want to authorize it, but I spent quite a bit of time on the phone with them to make sure it would be covered as a special exception," Katie says.

 Lucy's parents even saw the computer models of Lucy's head along with the planned cuts and reconstruction.

 "That made us feel very confident in what they were doing, and I knew right then that the surgeons had done their homework," Katie adds.